UPHL-BioNGS/Wastewater-genomic-analysis/README.md

 ```
 The final output csv file located in `/Volumes/NGS_2/wastewater_sequencing/all_freyja_results/<run_date>` after running the python script can be uploaded to Microreact for visualization.

 Copy the final output located at `/Volumes/NGS_2/wastewater_sequencing/all_freyja_results/<run_date>/<run_date>_WW_feyja_varaints_SC2_lineage_abundance_cln.csv` to `/DDCP/Division Shared Files/DCPIP EDX/UPHL/Wastewater_genomics_rshiny/`.
-This will ensure the latest results get uploaded onto the UPHL's [SARS-CoV-2 wastewater surveillance dashboard] (https://avrpublic.dhhs.utah.gov/uwss/).
+This will ensure the latest results get uploaded onto the UPHL's [SARS-CoV-2 wastewater surveillance dashboard](https://avrpublic.dhhs.utah.gov/uwss/).

 For more information about the scripts and their functionality, refer to the inline comments within the code.

 # Uploading Fastq files to NCBI SRA database

 After completion of the bioinformatics analysis, the output file `UT-VH00770-230600_ncbi_submission_info.csv` can be used to create NCBI templates for biosample and SRA submission.
-Detailed instructions on submitting data to NCBI are located at `https://docs.google.com/document/d/1rGCWnDpGljdLqMs0FZ90TJLPtHRFpwIo-lalLKINn0w/edit?usp=sharing`.
+Detailed instructions on submitting data to NCBI are located at (https://docs.google.com/document/d/1rGCWnDpGljdLqMs0FZ90TJLPtHRFpwIo-lalLKINn0w/edit?usp=sharing).
 This file can only be accessed by anyone within UPHL.

 # Debugging
 The scripts provide verbose logs throughout its operation.
 If there's an issue, the logs will often provide clues about what went wrong.
 Since 09/01/2023, I have been observing singularity/apptainer related issue when running the pipeline using `run_ww_analysis_auto.sh` at the viralrecon step.
 The current resolution is to resume and re-run the script using `-resume` flag, until we come up with a better solution to resolve this.